piotrostr/pong/README.md

 Generally, there is a number of ways of getting traffic into the kubernetes cluster, mostly depending on where it is to be deployed.

-1. locally using minikube or k3s
+1. Locally using minikube or k3s with port forwarding

    ```sh
    kubectl create deployment [deployment] --image=piotrostr/pong
    kubectl expose deployment [deployment]